redek-zelton/TD4--Running-a-Private-Network/README.md

 ## Deploy a contract
-We need to create an accounts for deploying a Smart Contract in this Network
+We need to create an accounts for deploying a Smart Contract in this Network.
+First open a SSH Tunnel for ports: 8545 and 8546
 ```bash
 # In Network Console
 #Create account